What is DHCP?

 What is the primary function of DHCP?

-DHCP automates the assignment of IP addresses and network configurations to devices, reducing the need for manual setup and ensuring efficient network management.
+DHCP automates the assignment of IP addresses and other network configuration parameters, reducing manual effort and minimizing errors in large networks.

-DHCP includes conflict detection mechanisms that ensure no two devices are assigned the same IP address, maintaining network stability and reliability.
+DHCP includes conflict detection mechanisms to prevent multiple devices from being assigned the same IP address, ensuring smooth network operations.

 Want to learn more about how Lightyear can help you?